 Best Museums in Prague — A Guide Beyond the Obvious

 Prague has over 60 museums and galleries, and most visitors see two or three at most.
 The National Museum gets the foot traffic, the Jewish Museum gets the recommendations, and everything else tends to blur into "maybe if we have time."
 That's a mistake.
 Prague's museum scene ranges from world-class art collections to eccentric specialty museums, and some of the best ones sit in buildings that are themselves worth the visit.
+A guided Jewish Museum visit lets you understand which of the five synagogues holds what.

 We guide visitors through Prague's cultural institutions regularly, and these are the museums we recommend most — not just the famous ones, but the ones that leave the strongest impression.